ChrisLaRocque/gatsby-plugin-i18n-config/gatsby-plugin-i18n-config/README.md

 }
 ```

 This plugin would create a page at `/en-US/blog/` and `/fr-CA/blog/`.
 However if the defaultLocale was un-commented and therefore set to 'en-US', the paths for those pages would instead be `/blog/` (still showing en-US content), and `/fr-CA/blog/`.
+This is a slight variation from the Next.js i18n, where a defaultLocale is required and they suggest a middleware to achieve this behavior.
+Here we only match Next's behavior if the defaultLocale is provided.

 ## Usage